MithilShah/edtech-demo-store/generators/README.md

 # User Data Generator

-[generate_users_json.py](./generate_users_json.py) generates a set of users for the Retail Demo Store.
+[generate_users_json.py](./generate_users_json.py) generates a set of users for the Edtech Demo.

 These user profiles are used in the following ways:

-* The [Users service](../src/users) provides login services to the user profiles that this creates for the Retail Demo Store
+* The [Users service](../src/users) provides login services to the user profiles that this creates for the Edtech Demo
 * Workshops which need to generate simulated user behavior data can use the datagenerator library to create simulated events for these user profiles after they are created.
-This provides realistic and consistent data across all integrated tools in the Retail Demo Store.
+This provides realistic and consistent data across all integrated tools in the Edtech Demo.

 ## datagenerator Library